studylab1/SAMR-Enum-Lab/Tools_Comparison.md

 ## Tool Comparison Results

 ### Evaluation of Tool Comparison Criteria
 > **Note:** The evaluation results in this section are based on cross-forest SAMR requests.
-If a tool does not support cross-forest requests, the corresponding criteria are marked as `N/A`.
+If a tool does not support cross-forest requests, the corresponding criteria are marked as `N/A` (Not Applicable).

 | Tool Name |OpNum Coverage| Access Rights Evaluation| Error Handling |Authentication Methods| Access Level Requirements |